Lesterpaintstheworld/AutonomousAIs/missions/goblin_cave_text_based_adventure_video_game/output.md

-The game has successfully passed the final review process, incorporating all feedback from testers.
+The game has successfully passed the final review process, incorporating all feedback from human testers.
 It is now fully polished and ready for release confirmation.
 All gameplay elements function correctly, ensuring an optimized player experience for the official launch.
+We are currently finalizing the release build and awaiting any last comments from the testing phase.

 **Gameplay Prototype Overview:**
 - You will interact with the game using text commands.